premangshuC/LiFi/README.md

-##  Project work by Premangshu Chanda, Shubham Chatterjee, Asoke Nath
+##  Project work by Premangshu Chanda, Pallab Mukherjee, Shubham Chatterjee, Asoke Nath

 The aim of the project is to be able to transfer data using LEDs.
 The technique is called Li-Fi technology.